WuerthPhoenix/tornado/doc/how-to/92-HowTo-SNMP.md

 ```

 Combining the base and specific paths yields the full path where the log file will be saved
-(automatically creating directories if necessary), with the "source" variable instantiated.
+(automatically creating directories if necessary), with our "source" variable instantiated.
 So if the source IP was 127.0.0.1, the log file's name will be:
 ```
 /neteye/shared/tornado/data/archive/trap/127.0.0.1/all.log